68 Projects

 The current method of recording productivity on construction sites relies heavily on manual inputs limiting both accuracy and efficiency.
 This project will explore more automated and technologically advanced solutions that can provide real-time, accurate and unbiased data on on-site performance.
 Such innovations can not only streamline the data collection process but also free up labour […]

-Artificial Intelligence and Machine Learning, IoT, Sensors and Construction Tech, Digital Project Management · Sightdata, The University of Melbourne
+Artificial Intelligence and Machine Learning, IoT, Sensors and Construction Tech, Digital Project Management · Level Crossing Removal Project, Sightdata, The University of Melbourne

 The current method of recording productivity on construction sites relies heavily on manual inputs limiting both accuracy and efficiency.
 This project will explore more automated and technologically advanced solutions that can provide real-time, accurate and unbiased data on on-site performance.
 Such innovations can not only streamline the data collection process but also free up labour resources to focus on essential construction activities, ultimately leading to more efficient and reliable project outcomes.